aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_02_StabilityAnalysis.md

 C<1.
 \end{equation}

-Note that this criteria is identical to the one obtained through matrix stability analysis.
-But there is no guarantee that this is the case !
+Note that this criteria is not identical to the one obtained through matrix stability analysis because of the difference in boundary conditions.

 ### Graphical summary